mloubout/SC20Paper/paper.md

 - Demonstrate the flexibility and portability of Devito.
 The seismic image (RTM as defined in Chapter 3) was computed with Devito and highlights the code-generation and high performance capability of Devito on an at-scale real world problem.
 This result shows that in addition to conventional benchmark metrics such as soft and hard scaling and the roofline model, Devito provides state of the art performance on practical applications as well.

-The subsurface velocity model that was used in this study is an artificial anisotropic model I designed and built combining two broadly known and used open-source SEG/EAGE acoustic velocity models.
+The subsurface velocity model that was used in this study is an artificial anisotropic model that is designed and built combining two broadly known and used open-source SEG/EAGE acoustic velocity models.
 The anisotropy parameters are derived from smoothed version of the velocity while the tilt angles were derived from a combination of the smooth velocity models and vertical and horizontal edge detection.
 The final seismic image of the subsurface model is plotted in Figure #OverTTI and highlights the fact that 3D seismic imaging based on a serverless approach and automatic code generation is feasible and provides good results on a realistic model.

 #### Figure: {#OverTTI}